 QE bit.
 The Quad Enable (QE) bit is a non-volatile bit with a factory default of "0".
-When QE is "0", Quad mode commands are ignored; pins WP#/SIO2 and NC/SIO3 function as WP# and NC, respectively.
+When QE is "0", Quad mode commands are ignored; pins WP#/SIO2 and the NC/SIO3 or RESET#/SIO3 (of 8-pin package) function as WP# and NC or RESET# (of 8-pin package), respectively.
 When QE is "1", Quad mode is enabled and Quad mode commands are supported along with Single and Dual mode commands.
-Pins WP#/SIO2 and NC/SIO3 function as SIO2 and SIO3, respectively, and their alternate pin functions are disabled.
-Enabling Quad mode also disables the HPM feature.
+Pins WP#/SIO2 and NC/SIO3 or RESET#/SIO3 (of 8-pin package) function as SIO2 and SIO3, respectively, and their alternate pin functions are disabled.
+Enabling Quad mode also disables the HPM feature and the RESET feature of 8-pin package.